Plays

 Anthony Steyning

-Don’t get me wrong, A Streetcar Named Desire’s a great rhythmic title and it’s what Tennessee Williams was truly terrific at: seductive labels firing up our imagination well before taking in one of his plays.
-Titles like a car dealer's banners and flags, as with Eugene O'Neill's A Moon for the Misbegotten or Long Day's Journey into Night, making one wonder if the playwright hit upon a grand tag first, then managed to write a play around it until getting struck by that great American disease of sinking into self-parody.
-The type that musically and so pathetically afflicted talents like Liberace and Elvis.
-But what the hell, the marquee's everything, ain’t it?
-Though applause does lead to artistic death, small doses at the time, as does lauding by the hour and insipid flattery by the line.
-It did Mr. Williams in, which is a shame, but you can't get around it, it all started with titles just being titles, for Cat on a Hot Tin Roof has nothing to with cats and tin roofs, and as far as I know Night of the Iguana hasn't a single lizard on stage.
-And as for The Milk Train Doesn't Stop Here Any More, well, all right, perhaps a half-symbolism, but you do get my point.
+Don’t get me wrong, A Streetcar Named Desire’s a great rhythmic title and what Tennessee Williams was truly terrific at: serving up seductive labels to stir our imagination well before we would take in his plays.
+Titles used the way a second-hand car dealer deploys banners and flags or Eugene O'Neill strang out Moon for the Misbegotten or Long Day's Journey into Night, but yesterday's masterpieces often making today's tedium, leaving us wonder if a playwright merely hit upon a grand tag first only then writing a play around it like bait before the catch.
+Until he got stuck, struck by the even worse great American disease of self-parody of the sort that so pathetically afflicted musical talents like Liberace and Elvis.
+But what the hell, the marquee's everything, isn't it?
+Too bloody bad contrived applause leads to artistic death small doses at the time, authors as salesmen ultimately having put on offer very little else.
+Yet rewarded with lauding by the hour, flattery by the line and also what in the end did Mr Williams in, which is a shame.
+Yes, all of it starting with titles just being titles, for Cat on a Hot Tin Roof has nothing to with cats on tin roofs, and as far as I know Night of the Iguana never sports a lizard on stage, he might as well have called the piece Night of the Chihuahua.As for The Milk Train Doesn't Stop Here Any More, well, all right, perhaps a half symbolism or a cute metaphor there, but you do get my point.

-Thus with A Streetcar Named Desire, in fact dealing little or not with streetcars.
-A work containing no more panting or slow-burning desire and emotionally crippled characters unable to unconditionally acknowledge and accept each other, and all this conjures up, than stage creations by others tall and short.
-Of course everything can be made to fit, including the Elysian Field neighborhood of New Orleans, suddenly a Purgatory rather than the vaunted mythical Valhalla where slain heroes frolicked, but convenient poetic license aside, shouldn't metaphors apart from being beautiful, make some unexpected sense?
-Unless, of course... they're nothing of the sort.
+Thus with A Streetcar Named Desire in fact having little or nothing to do with streetcars.
+A work containing no more panting or slow-burning desire and emotionally crippled characters unable to unconditionally acknowledge and accept one another and what this leads to, than creations by other dramatists tall and short.
+Of course everything can be made to fit, including the Elysian Field neighborhood of New Orleans, suddenly a Purgatory rather than the vaunted mythical Valhalla for our frolicking heroes, but convenient poetic license aside, shouldn't metaphors apart from being beautiful, make some unexpected sense?

-Beside the 'Tennessee' business, the slickness of the State nick-name (Can you imagine Sir Normandy Halliday?), plus Mr Williams’ imaginative, baroque southern language and much name-dallying rather than tight, contemporary plots, and speaking a handful of languages myself, it always amazed me how European theatre folks took his titles so literally and his work in such vapid awe.
+Beside the 'Tennessee' business, the slickness of the State nick-name (Imagine Sir Normandy Halliday?) plus Mr Williams’ imaginative but rather baroque southern language and much name-dallying instead of tight, contemporary plots, speaking a handful of languages myself it always amazed me how European theatre folks took his titles so literally and his work in such vapid awe.
 For on another level, would anybody in his right mind ever announce Dylan Thomas' Under Milk Wood as Below Lactic Forest?
-Yet that sort of mechanical stuff gets paraded round by civil-servant run, state funded continental European theatre.
+Yet that sort of mechanical stuff gets paraded around by civil-servant run, state funded continental European theatre all the time.
 I mean, a look at the Welsh map quickly reveals there in fact exists the remnant of a forest quaintly called Milk Wood.
 And certainly, it's rather difficult figuring out what milk and woods have in common, but that's the way it is and there's nothing we can do about it.
-It's the one part Mr. Thomas didn't make up.
+It's the one part Mr Thomas didn't make up.
 So once there existed a milky white forest, one more commonly associated with Siberia than with Wales.
 So what!
 Perhaps already then an obscure metaphor, though certainly not one now.
-Either way Milk Wood, being a 'nom propre', is to be left alone in the way that Montenegro is never translated as Blackmountain or Carlsberg and Monte Carlo as Charlie's Mountain.
+Either way Milk Wood, being a 'nom propre', to be left alone in the way that Montenegro never gets translated as Blackmountain or Carlsberg and Monte Carlo as Charlie's Mountain.
 What gets translated is the 'Under' part, the preposition, leading to something like

 En dessous Milk Wood